phcarvalhome/java-file-sharing-server/README.md

 ### Computer Engineering - Parallel and Distributed Programming
 ### Project of CORBA

-- Objective: Implement a P2P file sharing system in CORBA
+- Objective: Implement a P2P file sharing system in CORBA.

 - Basic Features:
   - Each Client is a server that shares files stored in a local folder.